Pre-Congress Hands-On Workshops (Part one: 1 to 4)

 Methods: interactive communication.
 This will involve table group teams or individuals organized with pens and papers format then feedback and discussion at the end.

-Faculty Names: Dr Mohamed Danjuma, Prof. Abdelaziz Zorgani (Libya), Prof. Masautso Chaponda (Qatar)
+Faculty Names: Dr Mohamed Danjuma, Prof. Abdelaziz Zorgani (Libya), Prof. Mas Chaponda (Qatar)

 WORKSHOPS (12)

-Moderators: Professor Abdel-Naser Elzouki (Qatar), Professor Oo Moe (UK)
+Moderators: Professor Abdel-Naser Elzouki (Qatar), Professor Moe Oo (UK), Dr Kerri Baker (UK)

 Learning objective: By the end of this workshop, participants will be able to: